RealTreasury/business-case-builder/README.md

-# Real Treasury Business Case Builder - Enhanced Version 2.1.6
+# Real Treasury Business Case Builder - Enhanced Version 2.1.7

 A comprehensive WordPress plugin that helps treasury teams quantify the benefits of modern treasury tools, generate professional business case reports, and track lead engagement with advanced analytics.

-## 🚀 What's New in Version 2.1.6
+## 🚀 What's New in Version 2.1.7

 ### 🔧 Maintenance Release
-- Loaded wizard script in the page head so modal handlers are available immediately.
+- Updated documentation references for the 2.1.7 release.

 ## 📋 Installation & Setup